 This income volatility means families are continually rising above and dipping below the federally defined poverty level.
-Researchers at the Census Bureau (PDF) found that over four years, one-third of Americans were poor for at least two months, but less than 3% were poor the entire time.
-Half of all spells in poverty ended in less than a year, and the long-term poor never made up more than 10% of those in poverty.
-A separate study examining tax data found that more than 4 in 10 people spent at least one year in poverty between 2007 and 2018.…
+Researchers at the Census Bureau (PDF) found that over four years, one-third of Americans were poor for at least two months, but less than 3 percent were poor the entire time.
+Half of all spells in poverty ended in less than a year, and the long-term poor never made up more than 10 percent of those in poverty.
+A separate study examining tax data found that more than 4 in 10 people spent at least one year in poverty between 2007 and 2018.

 Kathryn Edwards is an economist at the nonprofit, nonpartisan RAND Corporation.